stephanelsmith/micro-aprs/docs/encdec/README.md

 ## Decoding Bit Stream to AX25 Byte Array

 Once you got encode, decode is easy, just the flip.
-We can again use out utilities, this time piping the raw samples from ```aprs_mod.py``` into ```aprs_demo.py```, again with the verbose option.
+We can again use the built-in utilities, this time piping the raw samples from ```aprs_mod.py``` into ```aprs_demod.py```, again with the verbose option.

 ```
 echo "KI5TOF>APRS:>hello world!" | python aprs_mod.py -t raw - -t aprs -  | python aprs_demod.py -v -t raw -
 ```

-The output here shows the reverse process of above.
+The output is the reverse process of above.
 In this case, NRZI is performed before the I show the demod frame.

 ```
 # APRS DEMOD